Changing your Projectworks environment to use SSO is an easy process that your administrator can perform.

 Open up browser and login to Projectworks with "your" account – using your Microsoft online credentials.

 Enabling SSO for Projectworks users

 While operating in hybrid mode you will need to specify which users are logging in using SSO.
-You specify that on the admin > users screen.
+You specify that n a couple of places:

 Once a person is set as SSO enabled they can only login using their Microsoft online credentials.
-Any user access policies (eg MFA) you have set up will apply to users logging in to Projectworks.
+Any user access policies (eg MFA) you have set up will no longer apply to these SSO enabled users.